 Imagine my surprise when I discovered that a plush doll designed to go in the bathtub actually exists.
-I’ll be honest; I may have squealed the first time I saw Minidebbie the Mermaid because she was that doll.
-From head to toe, she’s full of materials that are totally safe for use in water, whether that water is in the bathtub or the pool.
+I’ll be honest; I may have squealed the first time I saw Minidebbie the Mermaid bath doll because she was that doll.
+From head to toe, she’s full of materials that are safe for use in water, whether that water is in the bathtub or the pool.

 Minidebbie’s fill is sponge-like and designed to drain water quickly.
 As long as she’s allowed to dry completely between baths, this material has antimicrobial properties that stop the growth of bacteria and mold from ever starting.
 And she will dry very fast as long as she is placed in an area with plenty of air circulation and not under a pile of other bath toys.

 However, because toys are often forgotten in the aftermath of bath time, this adorable mermaid doll may be overlooked, and she may start to stink a little.
 If that’s the case, just run her through a wash and dry cycle with your towels, and she’ll be smelling as good as new!

 Though her age recommendation is two and up, I wouldn’t personally let a two-year-old have this doll in the bath.
 It’s not because I don’t think she’s safe enough, but because toddlers tend to throw toys out of the tub.
 Have you ever had a soaking wet towel lobbed at you?